 The world is changing rapidly and the out-of-hospital emergency response (pre-hospital) profession is evolving with it.
 It’s important that education and higher-education institutions adjust their curriculum to prepare graduates for what lies ahead.

-When it comes to paramedic training and how to become a paramedic, the Australia Paramedical College has developed its paramedic courses to align with these changes.
+When it comes to training that you can use as a step in your path to becoming a paramedic, Australian Paramedical College has developed pre-hospital emergency healthcare and patient transport training courses to prepare for the future needs of a rapidly-growing society.
 It’s not enough these days just to possess the clinical skills to recognise, diagnose and treat a patient – there is so much more to learn.

-As you would well have heard via the media, Paramedics are being equipped to deal with increasing emotional and mental health aspects of the job, as well as being prepared to handle the increase in drug-related call-outs.
+As you would well have heard in the media, Paramedics are being equipped to deal with increasing coronavirus cases, the emotional and mental health aspects of the job, as well as being prepared to handle the increase in drug-related call-outs.

-Critical thinking, as well as highly developed communication, emotional intelligence, critical thinking and leadership skills, coupled with a high-level understanding of technology, are highlighted as some of the core requirements for the new breed of Paramedic.
+Critical thinking, as well as highly developed communication, emotional intelligence and leadership skills, coupled with a high-level understanding of technology, are highlighted as some of the core requirements for the new breed of Paramedic.

 Emotional intelligence and communication skills are rapidly becoming an indicator of career success.
 As well as dealing with patients, during any given day, a Paramedic will interact with a wide array of hospital staff, doctors, nurses, assistants, clinicians, other emergency workers (firemen, police etc) and the general public.
 This is where your additional powers of negotiation, scene awareness, body language and the right mix off asserting yourself pays off.

 We also live in a multicultural society where empathy and acceptance of other people’s beliefs and cultural values affect the outcomes a situation you will be called to attend to.
 Being prepared for this is part of the learning culture of the Australian Paramedical College.